 9. Air circulation is sufficient to minimize odors and to prevent condensation upon walls and ceilings.
+For AMI milking unit rooms, the ventilation air shall come from outside the cattle housing area.

 10. A dust-tight partition, provided with doors that are kept closed, except when in actual use, shall separate the milking portion of the barn from any feed room or silo in which feed is ground or mixed, or in which sweet feed is stored.